 Petershagen's survey also indicated that undercuts are generally characterized by their length, height, and width.
 In addition, the transverse orthogonal plane angel, ρ , and the notch root radius, r, were used to describe the geometry of an undercut.
 Figure 1-10 illustrates several dimensions used to represent the geometry of undercuts.
-However, it was found that only the length, height, and direction of principal stresses are considered in AWS D1.1 and German Shipbuilding Production Standard.
+Only the length, height, and direction of principal stresses are considered in AWS D1.1 and the German Shipbuilding Production Standard.